Coping with Illness and Pain

 Problem-solving skills in a nutshell: At least 3 options exist for every problem.

-In summary, coping with illness and pain takes enumerable skills.
+In summary, coping with illness and pain takes numerous skills.
 First, our illness is a problem to be solved.
 We have to research our illnesses to gain information and knowledge that will empower us to find the specialists we need to treat us.
 Our team may consist of three or four different specialists, a pain management doctor, and a physical therapist.

 It takes two to four years to process the feelings associated with having an illness.
-Allow ourselves to feel and verbalize or journal, anger and sadness without getting stuck in our feelings.
+Allow ourselves to feel and verbalize or journal, anger and sadness, without getting stuck in our feelings.
 Follow our expression of feelings with coping skills to pull us out of them.
-This processing will let air out of the balloon, so our feelings become less intense and less frequent over time rather than stuffing or swallowing them which would create long-term depression and digestive issues.
+This processing will let air out of the balloon, so our feelings become less intense and less frequent over time, rather than stuffing or swallowing them, which would create long-term depression and digestive issues.

 Think of things to be grateful for.
 Thinking about what we are grateful for actually attracts more things to be grateful for.

 Universal laws exist that affect us every day.
 The Law of Attraction.
-"We attract to our lives, what we focus on" Every aspect of our lives is governed by Universal Laws.
-Not only "The Law of Attraction" but "The Law of Cause and Effect" "The Power of Expectancy" "The Law of Belief" "The Law of Love" "The Law of Guidance" "The Law and of Balance" (Bringing balance to your life.) and "The Law of Multiplicity".
+"We attract to our lives what we focus on."
+Every aspect of our lives is governed by Universal Laws.
+Not only "The Law of Attraction" but "The Law of Cause and Effect", "The Power of Expectancy", "The Law of Belief", "The Law of Love", "The Law of Guidance", "The Law of Balance" (Bringing balance to your life.), and "The Law of Multiplicity".
 "The Law of Multiplicity is the effect of our actions multiplied.
-If our intention, thought or action is kind to ourselves or others, that kindness comes back to us multiplied. #weattracttoourliveswhatwefeelgrateful4 #feelinggrateful #thelawofmultiplicity #lawofmanification lesser-known and understood law is the "Law of Manifestation" Our thoughts if held onto long enough, create our reality.
-If we want something and we hold onto wanting it, the universe cannot bring it to us because we are focused on the wanting of it which is the absence of it.
-Believing it so strongly that we already have it and being grateful for it, if it's in our highest good, the universe will manifest it for us.
-The easiest-to-understand book about Universal Laws that I have found is "Your Life Why It is the Way It Is and What You Can Do About It" "Understanding the Universal Laws" by Bruce McArthur.
+If our intention, thought, or action is kind to ourselves or others, that kindness comes back to us multiplied. #weattracttoourliveswhatwefeelgrateful4 #feelinggrateful #thelawofmultiplicity #lawofmanification A lesser-known and often misunderstood concept is the "Law of Manifestation."Our thoughts, when held onto long enough, shape our reality.
+If we desire something but stay focused on the wanting, the universe can’t deliver it because we’re fixated on the lack of it.
+By believing wholeheartedly that we already have it and feeling grateful for it, if it’s in our highest good, the universe will bring it to us.
+The most straightforward book I’ve found on Universal Laws is *Your Life: Why It Is the Way It Is and What You Can Do About It*—*Understanding the Universal Laws* by Bruce McArthur.

 My self-help book was inspired by my patients who wanted to know if I had written down what I teach in therapy.
-After three patients asked me, I began writing it down and it turned into this book.
+After three patients asked me, I began writing it down, and it turned into this book.
 I offer a philosophy of healing holistically, physically, emotionally, cognitively, spiritually, and interpersonally."Total Wellness" and "How to Live a Peaceful and Harmonious Life".

 Message me if you are interested in purchasing a copy of my book.
-You can mail me a check and I will mail you a copy.
+You can mail me a check, and I will mail you a copy.

 Please see my blog about my journey with Ramsay-Hunt Syndrome.